worace/coinage/topics/public_private_crypto.markdown

 And this lands us in a bit of a catch-22.
 We can't share quality random keys securely if we don't have a good crypto scheme.
 And we can't have a good crypto scheme of we can't share keys securely...
 If designing good cryptosystems is the first problem of cryptography, then figuring out reasonable key exchange systems rapidly became the second.
 Especially from a pragmatic perspective, this often became the biggest question when implementing a new cryptosystem -- the algorithm might be exquisite, but if the key exchange can't be worked out then it's no good to anyone.

-## Cutting the Gordian Knot with Public-Private Key Cryptography
+## Cutting the Gordian Knot with Public Key Cryptography

-> If you would keep your secret from an enemy,
+> "If you would keep your secret from an enemy,
-> tell it not to a friend. - Ben Franklin
+> tell it not to a friend." - Ben Franklin

 This all changed in the 1970's with the discovery of Public-Key encryption.
 Up to this point, cryptosystems had been based on a _symmetric_ approach to encryption and decryption -- that is, the same key is used both for encrypting and for decrypting the message.
 This imposes the key-exchange difficulty we just looked at since the sender and receiver need to figure out some means of sharing the key without also letting it fall into enemy hands.